Skip to Main Content

 Why We Work

-Since time immemorial, fire has shaped the landscapes of California; many native species rely on fire to thrive!
-However, due to a century of fire suppression coupled with the impacts of climate change, the risk of catastrophic wildfire is growing.
-According to California’s Fourth Climate Change Assessment, if greenhouse gas emissions continue to rise, the average area burned statewide could increase by 77% by 2100.
+Throughout history, fire has shaped the landscapes of California; many native species rely on fire to survive.
+However, due to a century of fire suppression coupled with the impacts of climate change, catastrophic wildfire is a major concern.
+According to California’s Fourth Climate Change Assessment, if greenhouse gas emissions continue to rise, the average area burned statewide could increase 77% by 2100.
 CCC trains young adults to steward the land, bringing good fire back while keeping catastrophic wildfires at bay.

 Each day, Corpsmembers gear up to make the world a better place.
 Check out what tools they use and picture what life is like training for careers in the fire service!